 Open and honest communication between families and the preschool program is an essential component of a high-quality early childhood program.
 We want you to be confident that your child is being well cared for and has a quality experience.
 If there is ever a time you have a concern regarding your child, we want to encourage you to address your concern to your child's teacher.
-If additional help is needed, either party may ask for assistance from the Director of Student Services.
+If additional help is needed, either party may ask for assistance from the Early Childhood Coordinator..

-If you have a concern regarding some aspect of the program or policy, please contact the Director of Student Services who is the program administrator for the preschool.
+If you have a concern regarding some aspect of the program or policy, please contact the Principal who is the program administrator for the preschool.
 If you remain dissatisfied, you may contact the Superintendent.